Banik1103/flutter_pomodoro_timer/README.md

-# pomodoro_clock
+# pomodoro_timer

-A simple pomodoro clock app to improve your study workflow, created in Flutter.
+A simple pomodoro timer app to improve your study workflow, created in Flutter.